codeforamerica/citizen-onboard/snap-ak/snap-ak.md

 <img src="images/sad.png" class="bleed">
 --
 # Thanks!
-I know that one was short, but still thanks for joining me!
-This one was made by [@lippytak](http://www.twitter.com/lippytak).
+I know that one was short, but thanks for joining me anyway!

 Want to contribute one of your own?
 [Join us on Github](https://github.com/codeforamerica/citizen-onboard#contribute).